Nordix/ipam-node-annotation/README.md

 This gives you the freedom to use any `host-local` configuration.

 For now `node-annotation` is implemented as a shell script.
-It is intended mainly for testing, but if it's consider useful it can be rewritten in `go` and be made more rubust an effective.
+It is intended mainly for testing, but if it's considered useful it can be rewritten in `go` and be made more rubust an effective.
 PR's are welcome.